twilio/twilio-go/rest/marketplace/v1/docs/InstalledAddOnsExtensionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a ListMarketplaceInstalledAddOnExtensionParams struct
+Other parameters are passed through a pointer to a ListInstalledAddOnExtensionParams struct

 Name | Type | Description